Joel Hamling: AFL

 Hamling missed the entire 2020 season due to an ankle injury.
 Hamling only played one game during the 2021 season after he re-injured the same ankle in round one against Melbourne and had to undergo ankle surgery in July 2021.
 Hamling made his return in round 2 of the 2022 AFL season during Fremantle's clash against St Kilda.

+Following the 2023 AFL season, Hamling signed with the Sydney Swans as an unrestricted free agent.